mk12/sicp/docs/lecture.md

 - We use abstraction for the purpose of making programs easier to read and write.
 - Abstraction helps us to clarify what's going on.
-- Our square root algorithm was actually a specific instance of the more general fixed-point search.
+- Our square root algorithm was a specific instance of the more general fixed-point search.
 - The damping part is also a general signal processing strategy, and we can also treat is as a separate thing using a higher-order procedure.
 - Higher-order procedures can take procedures as arguments and they can return new procedures.